How Are Energy And Mass Related

 1. Conceptual Understanding is Key: Don't just memorize the equation; strive to understand its meaning.
 Grasp the idea that mass and energy are interchangeable and that even small amounts of mass contain enormous amounts of energy.
 This conceptual understanding will help you apply the equation correctly in different situations.

-2. Pay Attention to Units: When performing calculations with E = mc², ensure that you use consistent units.
+2. Pay Attention to Units: When performing calculations with E = mc², confirm that you use consistent units.
 The standard SI units are:

 • Energy (E): Joules (J)